Lumidatum/lumidatumclients/python/README.md

 `zipped` should be a boolean value indicating whether or not to download a zipped version of the requested report.

 `stream_download` should be a boolean value indicating whether or not to read the entire requested report into memory upon download while writing to the specified file path.

+`lumidatumclient.LumidatumClient.getSegmentationReportDates(latest=False)`

+Gets a list of timestamps indicating when segmentation reports for a given model were generated.
+If `latest` is set to `True`, a single timestamp string will be returned.

 `lumidatumclient.LumidatumClient.getLatestSegmentationReport(download_file_path, zipped=True, stream_download=True)`